appearedd/weather/README.md

-# Weather
+# ☁️ Weather ☁️
 Weather Bot For Discord.

-This is the offfical discord for Weather on discord.
+ 🌩️  This is the official discord for Weather on discord. 🌩️